A first look at Hudson Yards, NYC’s new $25 billion neighborhood

-Hudson Yards, the world’s largest private real estate development, opens in New York City Friday.
+Hudson Yards, the largest mixed-use private real estate development in U.S. history, opens in New York City Friday.
 Here, 28 acres of office spaces, retail, gourmet food, an outdoor plaza, an arts nonprofit, and a structure intended to be “New York’s Eiffel Tower” co-exist with residential buildings and, eventually, a public school, all atop an active rail yard on the city’s West Side.
 Fast Company photographer Daisy Korpics got a close look at the massive–and controversial–new development.
-See her exclusive photos, and read about how developer Related Companies and Oxford Properties Group built a $25 billion neighborhood from scratch.
+See her exclusive photos and read about how developer Related Companies and Oxford Properties Group built a $25 billion neighborhood from scratch, with help from the city.

 The Shed